code-n-debug/cnd-blogs/06. Create Database Migration using KnexJS/README.md

 ```
 knex init
 ```
-This will create `knexfile.js` which will be using to connect to the database.
+This will create `knexfile.js` which we will be using to connect to the database.
 ```javascript
 // Update with your config settings.